 The Panasonic GH5 has one of the best, or even the best, IBIS you can find in the mirrorless camera segment.
-Especially in combination with the Panasonic lenses which has O.I.S. (optical image stabilization).
+Especially in combination with the Panasonic lenses which have O.I.S. (optical image stabilization).
 I’m still amazed by how smooth handheld shots you can produce with this.

 For many people it was kind of a big surprise Panasonic left IBIS out of the GH5s, but not without a reason.
 It seems that the IBIS system creates more internal heat, which in turn creates more noise.
 Also, most filmmakers use a gimbal, tripod, or glidecam to stabilize their footage.
 My experience with the GH5 is the IBIS does smooth some bumps out where my gimbal won’t smooth everything out completely.
-Also, a lot of lenses have O.I.S. what can be enough to get smooth footage.
+Also, a lot of lenses have O.I.S. which can be enough to get smooth footage.
 This confirms once again that Panasonic has optimized the GH5 for high-end filmmaking!

 DYNAMIC RANGE & LOW LIGHT PERFORMANCE

-We have arrived at the area where the GH5 does not score very well on because of the small micro four thirds sensor.
+We have arrived at the area where the GH5 does not score very well because of the small micro four thirds sensor.
 Panasonic improved this with the GH5s with the 10.2MP sensor and Dual Native ISO.
-As mentioned earlier this lower amount of pixels receive more light what reduces the noise at higher ISO levels.
+As mentioned earlier this lower amount of pixels receive more light which reduces the noise at higher ISO levels.
 And because of the Dual Native ISO (ISO 400 & 2500), the noise level is very low when shooting at ISO 2500 in low light conditions.
 You even have usable footage up to ISO 12800!

-Both the GH5 as the GH5s have V-log available.
+Both the GH5 and the GH5s have V-log available.
 Where this is standard included with the GH5s you need to purchase this extra for the GH5 for $100.
-Vlog is a flat color profile providing the wide dynamic range 14 stops for the GH5s and 12 stops for the GH5 at a Native ISO 0f 400.
+Vlog is a flat color profile providing a wide dynamic range of 14 stops for the GH5s and 12 stops for the GH5 at a Native ISO 0f 400.
 My experience with the GH5 and Vlog is you want to choose this color profile mainly when shooting in 10bit.
 In 8bit you might get some artifacts because of the small sensor size.

 COMPARISON OVERVIEW GH5S VS. GH5